-I am a PhD Student at School of Computer Science of McGill University (Since September 2009).
+I am a PhD candidate at School of Computer Science of McGill University (Since September 2009).
 I'm a member of DISL Lab and I'm working under the supervision of Dr. Bettina Kemme.
 I'm interested in Distributed Systems, Networking and related research areas.
 I like research projects with practical applications that have theoretical backgrounds.
 I have worked on distributed cheat-resistant game engines, cheat-resistant mobile systems, player mobility prediction, NPC performance analysis, scaling cloud systems, and wireless sensor networks.
 In my free time I watch movies and series, sports (swimming, volleyball, squash, etc) and going out with friends.
 I also enjoy reading about astronomy, history and philosophy.

 We are working on a range of projects such as distributed cheat resistant architectures, player interest modeling and behavior prediction, probabilistic neighbor discovery, and dynamic load balancing in multi-server environments.
 These projects run on different platforms such as: our modified Quake III game, Click modular router, Apache Solr, PeerSim simulator, a number of python scripts as well as Mammoth a multiplayer game research framework.
 The solutions proposed for multiplayer games can in many cases be applied to other distributed systems.
 During my MSc and BSc I did research on wireless networks.
 You can see my projects page and my CV for more information about my research.

 Areas of interest:

 - Distributed and Scalable Systems

 - Computer Networks